Explaining Uncertainty in Multiple Sclerosis Cortical Lesion Segmentation Beyond Prediction Errors: Materials and methods

 \subsubsection{Lesion-scale uncertainty measures}

 Semantic segmentation task models output a tensor, associating class probabilities with each pixel or voxel of the input image.
-Such spatial nature allows uncertainty to be quantified at multiple levels: per voxel or ROI (e.g., focal lesions).
+Such spatial nature allows uncertainty to be quantified at multiple levels: per voxel or ROI (\textit{e.g.}, focal lesions).
 While pixel-wise uncertainty provides detailed spatial information, instance-level uncertainty (computing a single uncertainty score for each predicted lesion) offers more clinically actionable insights.
-Computing a single uncertainty value per predicted lesion condenses predictive variability into compact, clinically meaningful information that aligns with how radiologists interpret and report findings, focusing on individual lesions rather than isolated voxels \cite{huet-dastarac_quantifying_2024}.
+Computing a single uncertainty value per predicted lesion condenses predictive variability into compact, clinically meaningful information that aligns with how radiologists interpret and report findings, focusing on individual lesions rather than isolated voxels ~\citep{huet-dastarac_quantifying_2024}.

-We quantify the uncertainty associated with each predicted CL using the lesion structural uncertainty (LSU) measure, which we previously proposed for WML segmentation \cite{raina_novel_2023}.
+We quantify the uncertainty associated with each predicted CL using the lesion structural uncertainty (LSU) measure, which we previously proposed for WML segmentation ~\citep{raina_novel_2023}.
 LSU showed a slightly better ability to capture lesion false discovery errors.
-Additionally, having a simple interpretable definition and being bounded from 0 to 1, LSU allows for comparison across different patients.
+Additionally, having a simple, interpretable definition and being bounded from 0 to 1, LSU allows for comparison across different patients.
 LSU quantifies the average disagreement between each ensemble member (k) lesion prediction, $L^k, k\in \{0, 2, \dots, K-1 \}$, and the ensemble's aggregated prediction $L$.
-Here, $L$ represents the final lesion segmentation obtained by averaging the probability maps from all $K$ ensemble members and applying a threshold to obtain a binary segmentation mask.
+Here, $L$ represents the final lesion segmentation obtained by averaging the probability maps from all $K$ ensemble members and applying a fixed threshold to obtain a binary segmentation mask.
+Thus, the target of the downstream analysis is lesion-scale uncertainty derived from disagreement within the predictive distribution, not the lesion mask itself.
 LSU is defined as follows:

 where $IoU(\cdot,\cdot)$ denotes the intersection over the union.